ray-sjsu/cs-157a-group-d1-fall-2025/ai_log.md

 ```

 ## Requirements checklist
-We asked ChatGPT to create a simple to read checklist.
+We asked ChatGPT to create a simple-to-read checklist.
 An example format was provided before this prompt.
 The prompt below was the from the `Project Document Initial Instructions` google doc.
 We made sure to double check and modify the checklist if there were important details missing or reword.
-Due to the size of AI's memories (context window), it did miss some important details.
+This checklist was mainly used for project management and progress tracking.

+What we adopted is the checklist.
+However, we rewrote some entries to be inline with the `Project Document Initial Instructions` google doc.
+For example, we made sure `.sql` file into its own `sql` folder and `Main.java` into a `src` folder for organization.

 ### Example Prompt: